-During job interviews, employers are likely to inquire about how soon you might be available to start work, especially if the position you're applying for is currently open and essential to the company’s operations.
+During job interviews, employers are likely to inquire about how soon you may be available to start work, especially if the position you're applying for is currently open and essential to the company’s operations.

 When You Can Start Right Away

-However, if you do have another job while you're in the application process for a new one, you need to be tactful in how you answer.
+However, if you do have another job while you're in the application process for a new one, you need to be tactful with your answer.
 This type of question can be a mechanism to test your ethics.

-When You Need to Give Two Weeks – or More - Notice
+When You Need to Give Two Weeks' Notice (or More)

-Keep in mind that while you should offer two weeks notice, your current employer may offer you the option to leave earlier.
+Keep in mind that while you should offer a two-week notice, your current employer may offer you the option to leave earlier.
 It’s unlikely, but there are cases when an employee is told to leave right away once they give notice.
 If that happens after you’ve been hired, you could mention that you’re available to start earlier than you expected.
 Again, don’t mention any exceptions to the standard guidelines at this point in time.

 When You Want More Time Off

-Or, you may simply want to take some time to decompress, so you feel fresh and recharged on your first day in the new position.
+Or, you may simply want to take some time to decompress, so you'll feel fresh and recharged on your first day in the new position.
 This scenario is a bit more challenging to navigate.

 Overall, it's generally acceptable to indicate your need for an adjustment period as long you also express great enthusiasm for the job and some flexibility to accommodate the employer.
 And, you can always frame your response as beneficial to the employer, since a few extra days will leave you ready to hit the ground running.

-- Don't give too many details: The interviewer doesn't need to know your full life story!
+Don't give too many details.
+The interviewer doesn't need to know your full life story!
 No need to go into all the nitty-gritty details of your planned move, the honeymoon you have on the calendar, or the ins and outs of your contract with your current employer.
-You can simply say "I'll need to double-check the specifics of my current contract, but I'd certainly be eager to start right away" or "I do have a trip on the calendar in August, so we might need to schedule around that, but I'd be eager to start right away."
+You can simply say "I'll need to double-check the specifics of my current contract, but I'd certainly be eager to start right away" or "I do have a trip on the calendar in August, so we may need to schedule around that, but I'd be eager to start right away."

-- Avoid specific dates: Interviewers are more interested in a time range and your attitude.
+Avoid specific dates.
+Interviewers are more interested in a time range and your attitude.
 Unless this question is preceded by "We'd like to offer you the job," it's not a job offer!
 So, you do not need to give an exact date at this point — just let the interviewer know if you'd be able to start right away, in two weeks, or if you'll need a bit more time.